knchaffin/Meander/README.md

 ## Clock In

 Located at the extreme bottom left corner of the panel, this accepts an input clock and if connected, overrides Meander's internal clock.
 This should be a 8X the BPM clock.
 As soon as the clock input is disconnected, Meander will switch over to the internal clock, usually seamlessly.
 An external clock such as Impromptu CLOCKED is recommended with 8X "RATIO" and with outputs RESET, RUN, BPM and the clock connected to the Meander RUN, RESET, BPM and Clock inputs.
 The BPM connection is required so that Meander can understand the 8X clock speed and the time signature setting relationships.
-If you do not connect the CLOCKED BPM outout to Meander, you should manually set the Meander BPM knob to the same BPM setting as the clock.
+If you do not connect the CLOCKED BPM outout to Meander, you should manually set the Meander BPM knob to the same BPM setting as the clock BPM.
 If you are using the Meander internal clock, you should not connect the CLOCKED BPM output to Meander.
 You can still connect the external clock RUN and RESET connections to Meander in such a case.
 Other clock modules than  Impromptu CLOCKED can be used, but may not fully support Meander.
+Clocks do not in general understand time signatures, so this all gets tricky.
+You can use other ratios than 8x sometimes, but the note lengths in Meander may not be correct.
+Use other than 8x clocks if it meets your needs and sounds good.
+The internal Meander clock is recommended for getting started and for very simple patches.
+For more complicated patches, it is best to use an external clock so that clock can also send to other modules that need a clock and all clocks need to be synchronized.
+Meander does not have a clock output.

 ## Play controls